 This LRTP calls for the study and implementation of a new ferry route, as Kitsap County residents have supported the development of a new ferry route for some time.
-There are several potential route options for a new ferry service, which could operate as shorter distances as a local foot ferry service or longer distances as a fast ferry route.
+There are several potential route options for a new ferry service, which could operate shorter distances as a local foot-ferry service or longer distances over a Fast Ferry route.